 During rolling, water is applied to the wheel of the rollers to wash the binding material that is stocked on the surface of the roller.

 8. Setting and Drying:

-The wbm road surface is allowed to cure or set the night after final rolling.
+The wbm road surface is allowed to cure or set in the night after final rolling.

 If depressions are found the next day, they are filled with screening or binding material, if necessary water is sprayed and the surface is rolled.

 During curing, the shoulders are prepared by filling the earth at the specified cross slope.

 These are then correctly compacted by rolling or tamping.

 After drying, the street is opened to traffic.

 Traffic should be well distributed over the entire width of the road by placing long obstacles in the form of drums, tree branches, etc. on the road surface.

 - The cracks are not formed on the surface of bituminous roads.